lei-zhang/COSN_webinar/README.md

 Short reinforcement learning tutorial given at the Chinese Open Science Webinar series (10 April 2020).
 This repository includes the slides and the code demo.
 The recording can be found on YouTube (in Chinese): youtu.be/ss30ch9IZnw.
+If you are watching from China, the recording is also available on Bilibili: https://www.bilibili.com/video/BV135411t7f3.

 ___